CLI

 feedback

-revoke-key only applies when the CLI is using a saved raw API key from login --token.
-Scoped agent sessions cannot rotate raw account API keys; manage those keys from the dashboard.
+Scoped agent sessions cannot generate or rotate raw account API keys; manage compatibility keys from the dashboard.

 Project management